CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved significant milestones in translating natural language into structured query language (Text-to-SQL), fundamentally altering how non-technical users interact with databases \cite{codex, gpt4}.
-Pioneering benchmarks such as WikiSQL \cite{wikisql} and Spider \cite{spider} have driven rapid improvements in schema linking and syntactic correctness \cite{ratsql}.
-More recently, the BIRD benchmark \cite{bird} has pushed the frontier by integrating external knowledge reasoning.
-However, while general-purpose models excel at standard business queries, the extent to which these capabilities transfer to highly specialized domains remains an open research question \cite{domain_gap}.
+Large Language Models (LLMs) have achieved significant milestones in translating natural language into structured query language (Text-to-SQL), fundamentally altering how non-technical users interact with databases \citep{codex, gpt4, gpt5mini}.
+Pioneering benchmarks such as WikiSQL \citep{wikisql} and Spider \citep{spider} have driven rapid improvements in schema linking and syntactic correctness \citep{ratsql}.
+More recently, the BIRD benchmark \citep{bird} has pushed the frontier by integrating external knowledge reasoning.
+However, while general-purpose models excel at standard business queries, the extent to which these capabilities transfer to highly specialized domains remains an open research question \citep{domain_gap}.

-Sports analytics, particularly cricket, represents a unique testbed for investigating this "domain gap."
-Cricket is a global phenomenon with over 2.5 billion fans, yet it remains under-represented in computational linguistics research.
-Unlike general knowledge questions, this domain necessitates granular reasoning involving precise mathematical operations and temporal awareness.
-This includes the computation of compound derived metrics and the application of phase-specific filters.
-Furthermore, the domain presents significant entity resolution challenges, such as reconciling evolving nomenclature for organizations and resolving dynamic player affiliations across varying temporal contexts, thereby testing an LLM's ability to maintain knowledge consistency \cite{cot}.
+Sports analytics, particularly cricket, represents a unique testbed for investigating this domain gap.
+Cricket is a global phenomenon with billions of fans, yet it remains under-represented in computational linguistics research \citep{sjsp_cricket}.
+Unlike general knowledge questions, this domain necessitates granular reasoning involving precise mathematical operations, temporal awareness, compound derived metrics, and phase-specific filters.
+Furthermore, the domain presents significant entity resolution challenges, such as resolving dynamic player affiliations across varying temporal contexts and mapping players to specific national teams in different eras, thereby testing an LLM's ability to maintain knowledge consistency \citep{cot}.

-Current Text-to-SQL benchmarks are predominantly English-centric \cite{spider, bird}.
+Current Text-to-SQL benchmarks are predominantly English-centric \citep{spider, bird}.
 This limitation is particularly critical for sports like cricket, where the fanbase is linguistically diverse.
 In regions like India, users often interact in native languages or code-mixed dialects.
-A model that generates accurate SQL for an English query but fails to process the same intent in Hindi is of limited utility in real-world deployment \cite{multilingual_sql}.
+A model that generates accurate SQL for an English query but fails to process the same intent in Hindi is of limited utility in real-world deployment \citep{multilingual_sql, indic_sql}.